gobolinux/Documentation/content/latest/Commands/_index.md

 -   [NewVersion](NewVersion) - Update a recipe to a new version.
 -   [PrepareProgram](PrepareProgram) - Prepares applications for instalation,
     running the 'configure'
--   [Hashes](Hashes) - Manages FileHash and FileHash.sig files in a GoboLinux
+-   [Hashes](Hashes) (Obsolete, atm we do not utilize hashes) - Manages FileHash and FileHash.sig files in a GoboLinux package.
-    package.
 -   [MergeTree](MergeTree) - Mirrors one directory structure into another.